Harvard sues Trump administration to stop the freeze of more than $2 billion in grants

 “Today, we stand for the values that have made American higher education a beacon for the world,” Garber wrote Monday to the Harvard community.

-“We stand for the truth that colleges and universities across the country can embrace and honor their legal obligations and best fulfill their essential role in society without improper government intrusion,” he wrote.
-“That is how we achieve academic excellence, safeguard open inquiry and freedom of speech, and conduct pioneering research—and how we advance the boundless exploration that propels our nation and its people into a better future.”
+“We stand for the truth that colleges and universities across the country can embrace and honor their legal obligations and best fulfill their essential role in society without improper government intrusion," he added.

-Tyler Coward, the lead counsel for government affairs with the Foundation for Individual Rights and Expression, a nonpartisan First Amendment group, praised Harvard for “taking a principled stand against federal overreach that threatens the core values of higher education.”
+Anurima Bhargava, one of the alumni who has encouraged Harvard to take a tougher stand against the administration, praised the filing of the lawsuit.

-“The Trump administration’s attempt to bypass federal civil rights law and impose sweeping ideological mandates through financial coercion sets a dangerous precedent,” Coward said, adding, “Colleges must comply with civil rights laws to receive federal funding.
-Enforcement of those laws must be lawful, transparent, and respect constitutional rights.”
+“The Trump administration continues its reckless and unlawful attack for power and control over Harvard, slashing billions in funding for scientific research and innovation that improves and saves lives,” she said.
+“Today, Harvard once again refused to accede to the administration’s dangerous and escalating demands.”

-The American Council on Education, a nonprofit that has more than 1,600 colleges and universities in its membership, applauded Harvard.
+The American Council on Education, a nonprofit with more than 1,600 member colleges and universities, applauded Harvard.

 “It has been clear for weeks that the administration’s actions violated due process and the rule of law.
-We applaud Harvard for taking this step and look forward to a clear and unambiguous statement by the court rebuking efforts to undermine scholarship and science,” said Ted Mitchell, president of the council.
+We applaud Harvard for taking this step and look forward to a clear and unambiguous statement by the court rebuking efforts to undermine scholarship and science,” said Ted Mitchell, the council's president.

 Gecker reported from San Francisco.
 Associated Press writer Hallie Golden in Seattle contributed.